 Wildlife & Gardens

 Eco Friendly CommunityTwo popular practices make for a more eco friendly community.
-Composting and pollination.
+Pollination and composting.

 Composting helps lower the amount of trash going into our landfills and gives the gardener cheaper, enriched soil for their gardens and flower pots.
 To help you with your composting project, click here.